latolukasz/beeorm-doc/docs/guide/lazy_crud.md

 # Lazy CRUD

 So far you have learned how to work with [CRUD](/guide/crud.html) actions.
-We are always trying to optimise our code in a way every CRUD operation is as fast as possible and use minimum number of memory and allocations.
+We are always trying to optimise our code in a way that every CRUD operation is as fast as possible and use minimum number of memory and allocations.
-In some scenarios you may require even better performance, for instance in scripts that operates on huge amount of data.
+In some scenarios you may require even better performance, for instance in scripts that operate on a huge amount of data.
 BeeORM provides special feature called *lazy* that helps you get top performance.

 ## Lazy flush